Save National Education: Take Children to the Library

 Part of the message of The Wrath of Khan, then, is an admonition, from back in 1982 when this film was released, to cherish important people and things - like books.
 People are friends; books are friends.
 Let us preserve them both for the children of tomorrow.

-The novella pictured to the right is over 60 years old and difficult to find in the original print version.
+The novella pictured to the right is over 60 years old and difficult to find as an original print.

-The author, Arthur Leo Zagat (1896-1949), wrote at least 500 short stories for Argosy and other early pulp fiction, now-classical publications.
-We can read these stories and those of other classic authors of all writing genres on Kindle, saving the stories in our libraries.
+The author, Arthur Leo Zagat (1896-1949), wrote at least 500 short stories for Argosy and other early pulp fiction, considered classical publications today.
+We can read these stories and those of other classic authors of all writing genres on Kindle, often available in our libraries.

 Into the 21st Century, we can use our public and school libraries and participate in their programs to shoe the need to sustain consistent funding.
-We can also take good care of the materials in these facilities, volunteer in them, and encourage children to use as many of the offerings as possible.
+We can take good care of their materials, volunteer in them, and encourage children to use as many of the offerings as possible.

 © 2010 Patty Inglish